tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 - Providing defense-in-depth: They maintain security even if one algorithm is compromised.
 - Reducing exposure to unforeseen vulnerabilities: They offer immediate protection against potential weaknesses in PQC algorithms.

 However, composite certificates comes with long-term implications.
-Once the traditional algorithm is no longer considered secure, due to CRQCs, it must be deprecated.
-To complete the transition to a fully quantum-resistant authentication model, it will be necessary to provision a new trust anchor, a new root CA certificate, that uses only a PQC signature algorithm and public key.
+Once the traditional algorithm is no longer considered secure, due to CRQCs, it will have to be deprecated.
+To complete the transition to a fully quantum-resistant authentication model, it will be necessary to provision a new root CA certificate, that uses only a PQC signature algorithm and public key.
 This new root CA would issue a hierarchy of intermediate certificates, each also signed using a PQC algorithm and ultimately issue end-entity certificates that likewise contain only PQC public keys and are signed with PQC algorithms.
 This ensures that the entire certification path from the root of trust to the end-entity is cryptographically resistant to quantum attacks and does not depend on any traditional algorithms.

-Alternatively, an deployment can choose to continue using the same hybrid certificate even after the traditional algorithm becomes insecure.
-While this avoids the operational complexity of provisioning a new trust anchor, it poses security risks of not achieving Strong Unforgeability (SUF).
-If the traditional algorithm is not SUF-secure, an CRQC will be able to forge part of the composite signature, undermining the integrity of the overall authentication process despite reliance on the PQC component.
+Alternatively, a deployment may choose to continue using the same hybrid certificate even after the traditional algorithm has been broken by the advent of a CRQC.
+While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a significant risk: the composite signature will no longer achieve Strong Unforgeability (SUF) (Section 10.2 of {{?I-D.ietf-pquip-pqc-engineers}}), as explained in Section 11.2 of {{!I-D.reddy-tls-composite-mldsa}}.

+In this scenario, a CRQC can forge the broken traditional signature component (s1*) over a message (m).
+That forged component can then be combined with the valid post-quantum component (s2) to produce a new composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF.
+This highlights the critical need to retire hybrid certificates containing broken algorithms once CRQCs are available.

 ## Deployment Realities